Tonkararin Tunnel Structure: General description

-Tonkararin came to the attention of Kumamoto people when Sanpaku Koga noticed and reported them to the Kumamoto Prefecture on August 1974.
+Tonkararin came to the attention of Kumamoto people when Sanpaku Koga noticed and reported them to the Kumamoto Prefecture in August 1974.
 In October, specialists of the cultural assets of Kumamoto Prefecture started to investigate it and an aqueduct hypothesis and a religion-associated hypothesis were suggested.
-In May 1975, Seicho Matsumoto, a noted novelist interested in archeology and Japanese ancient history, observed Tonkararin and proposed that it might be connected with Yamataikoku, leading to the nationwide interest in Tonkararin.
+In May 1975, Seichō Matsumoto, a noted novelist interested in archeology and Japanese ancient history, observed Tonkararin and proposed that it might be connected with Yamatai, leading to the nationwide interest in Tonkararin.
 In 1975, the aqueduct hypothesis was prevalent.
 In March 1978, the education committee of Kumamoto Prefecture suggested the aqueduct theory in its report.
 However, in June 1993, a re-investigation of Tonkararin of the team publicly denied the aqueduct theory.
 There have been no mythological legends in the neighboring area concerning Tonkararin.